ChatTheatre/SkotOS-Doc/developing/LinodeWorkflow.md

 If it's one source file, log in to the telnet port (telnet localhost 10098) with an admin user (e.g. "builder", with the password you originally configured.)
 Then cd into the appropriate subdirectory of "skoot" and compile the file.
 If the file is called foo.c, you'd type "compile foo.c".
 That will replace the old "foo" object with the one you just modified if all goes well.

+If it's a library file (it will have /lib in the path) then you'll need to "upgrade foo.c" instead, which will recompile all objects using that library.

 Now the next time the statedump happens, the new skotos.database will also have your modified version.
 If you restore from an older statedump, though, you can lose your changes.

 ### Logfiles

-The DGD server logs both standard output and standard error to '/var/log/dgd_server.out'.
-The DGD server can be configured to log all HTTP accesses but it's slow, and the logfile has to be under /var/skotos/skoot, which you usually don't want.
+The DGD server logs both standard output and standard error to '/var/log/dgd/server.out'.
+The DGD server can be configured to log all HTTP accesses but it's slow, and the logfile has to be under /var/skotos/skoot (or /var/rwot/.root), which you usually don't want.

-Thin-auth logs to /var/log/apache2/user-access.log and /var/log/apache2-user-error.log.
+Thin-auth logs to /var/log/apache2/user-access.log and /var/log/apache2-user-error.log in Apache-based configs.
+It logs to /var/log/nginx/access.log and /var/log/nginx/error.log in NGinX-based configs.
 The "undefined index" notices are normal and not a sign of misconfiguration.
 The checks for wp-login.php and installer.php are malevolent spambots trying to hack your site, but the files they're looking for don't exist &mdash; so no harm done.

-The Apache portion of the client site logs to /var/log/apache2/client-error.log and client-access.log.
+The Apache PHP portion of the client site logs to /var/log/apache2/client-error.log and client-access.log.
 The NGinX portion of it logs to /var/log/nginx/error.log and access.log.

-The socket relays log to files in /var/log/tunnel.
+The websocket-to-tcp tunnels log to files in /var/log/tunnel.